Rishthegreat/Notes/School/Unit 4 - Communications and Cell Cycle.md

 - Slower response, longer-lasting effect
 - Hormones get diluted and are present in low concentrations when they act on the target cells
 ### Types of Receptors
-- Protein molecules in the target cell or on its surfac
+- Protein molecules in the target cell or on its surface that bind to the ligand
 #### Internal Receptors
--
+- Also known as intracellular or cytoplasmic receptors
+- Found in cytoplasm of cell and respond to hydrophobic ligand molecules that are able to travel across the plasma membrane
 ## Changes in Signal Transduction Pathways 4.4
 ## Feedback 4.5
 ## Cell Cycle 4.6